• Skip to primary navigation

 Expert Tips

-Before soaking the chocolate cookies in the coffee, place them into the tin while they're dry so you can arrange them into a pattern where they fit tightly, without too many gaps.
+Pack the cookies into the tin tightly - Before soaking the chocolate cookies in the coffee, place them into the tin while they're dry so that you can arrange them into a pattern where they fit tightly, without too many gaps.
 This will help the cake to set in the fridge properly.

-They will crumble and become soggy, making it almost impossible to assemble the layers properly.
+Don't over-soak the cookies - The cookies will crumble and become soggy if they are over-soaked in them coffee, making it almost impossible to assemble the layers properly.
+Dunk them for a few seconds, then remove.

-A five-layered, thick slice of vegan chocotorta filled with with lots of dulce de leche cream.
+A five-layered, thick slice of vegan chocotorta laying down on its side and filled with with lots of dulce de leche cream.

 What is Chocotorta?